 - The entry may also have a complete construction or, partial mock-up of the sequence.

-- The entry should be documented with a written sequential procession from beginning to final step
+- Should be documented with a written sequential procession from beginning to final step.

 - If the entire sequence is built, it is recommended that a video of a complete, successful run be brought to the event for display to the judges and the public.